decentralized-identity/waci-presentation-exchange/spec/spec.md

 If the Thread ID (`thid`) is not present in a message, it's value is the same as the Message ID (`id`), and indicates the start of a new thread.
-Subsequent messages in the thread should use that `id` as the Thread ID (`thid`).
+Subsequent messages in the thread SHOULD use that `id` as the Thread ID (`thid`).

 The Parent Thread ID (`pthid`) MUST be included for this